Blog

 Lee County, Florida is in USDA Hardiness Zone 10b.
 The average last spring frost is January 28 and first fall frost is December 19.

-Lee County County sits in USDA Zone 10b.
+Lee County sits in USDA Zone 10b.
 Gladiolus grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Gladiolus grow in Lee County County's climate?
+Can Gladiolus grow in Lee County's climate?

 🌱